rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-intro.md

 This quick start guides you through getting a simple Java webapp deployed in Azure.
 Optional steps are provided for integrating a Azure service in the sample and automating deployment.

-This guide assumes you already have:
+This tutorial assumes you have:

 - An Azure account.
 If you don't have one , [get a free trial](https://azure.microsoft.com/free/)
 - [Java 8 SE Developers Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html)